proinsias/proinsias.github.io/_posts/2020/2020-09-11-Model_error_quantification.md

 ---
 layout: single
-title: "Model error quantification"
+title: 'Model error quantification'
 date: 2020-09-11 15:00
 modified: 2020-09-11 15:00
 categories: tips
 tags:
     - errors
     - ml
     - machine learning
     - random
 ---

 When we train a machine-learning model, we almost always report some performance metric, such as accuracy, recall, or F1-score.

 But there is some inherent randomness to this machine learning, and different training runs will result in different output metric values.

 [Benjamin Obi Tayo](https://medium.com/@benjaminobi)'s article ["Random Error Quantification in Machine Learning"](https://medium.com/towards-artificial-intelligence/random-error-quantification-in-machine-learning-846f6e78e519) has a nice summary for how to quantify and visualize the error associated with your metric from the output of your cross-validation steps:

 ```python
 train_score = []